vorno-crole/profile-dedupe/README.md

 ## The Solution

 So what did I do?
-I wrote a script to dynamically transform the XML file into a format that works best with Git, and provides better capability for insepction, analysis, editing and tracking.
+I wrote a script to dynamically transform the XML file into a format that works best with Git, and provides better capability for inspection, analysis, editing and tracking.

 Characteristics include: